MichaelGame-Dev/MIchaelGame-Dev/README.md

-- 👋 Hi, I’m @MIchael-Kelly7
+- 👋 Hi, I’m @MIchaelGame-Dev
-- 👀 I’m interested in Python, Data Analytics, and Data Science
+- 👀 I’m interested in Godot, Unreal Engine and Game Dev
-- 🌱 I’m currently learning Python, Data Analytics, Machine Learning, R, and Javascript
+- 🌱 I’m currently learning Godot and Game Dev
-- 💞️ I’m looking to collaborate on Data Analytics or Machine Learning Projects
+- 💞️ I’m looking to collaborate on game dev projects
 - 📫 How to reach me ...

 <!---